informalsystems/multisig/README.md

 - make config globally accessible eg. in `~/.multisig/config.toml`
 - add denoms to chains and have `generate` validate txs are using correct denoms
-- `generate` should require confirmation when pushing a new file if there is already data there
 - generate should check fees and gas are high enough
 - add multisig threshold to the config and ensure theres enough signatures before broadcasting